 Collette Adkins, Senior Attorney, works in the Endangered Species Program, where she focuses on combating exploitation and cruel treatment of rare wildlife.
 She received her law degree from the University of Minnesota, where she also earned a master’s degree in wildlife conservation.
 Before joining the Center, Collette was in private practice, where her pro bono work focused on preservation of endangered species and their habitats.
 She also served as a law clerk to the Honorable John R. Tunheim in the U.S. District Court for the District of Minnesota.

 Contact: Minneapolis, MN, 651.955.3821, firstname.lastname@example.org

 Melissa Amarello, Population and Sustainability Communications Associate, provides communications support and manages social media for the Population and Sustainability program.
 Before joining the Center in 2014, she worked on a variety of projects on natural history and conservation of birds and reptiles in Kentucky, Arizona, California and Mexico.
 More recently she cofounded Advocates for Snake Preservation to change the way people view and treat snakes.
 She holds a bachelor's degree in wildlife, watershed, and rangeland resources from the University of Arizona and a master's degree in biology from Arizona State University.

-Ileene Anderson, Senior Scientist and Public Lands Deserts Director, coordinates campaigns throughout the southwest deserts, while focusing on conservation projects in the deserts and urban wildlands of Southern California.
-Her project areas include all public lands in the California deserts and the Santa Ana River Watershed, western Riverside County, Tejon Ranch, and the Santa Clara River watershed, the inland empire of Southern California and central California, among other places.
-She holds a master’s in biology from California State Northridge and is a research associate at Rancho Santa Ana Botanic Gardens.
+Ileene Anderson, Public Lands Deserts Director, Senior Scientist, works to conserve animals and plants and their habitats in the deserts, mountains and urban wildland interface of southern and central California.
+Her project areas include public lands in the California deserts and mountains, the Santa Ana River Watershed, the Santa Clara River watershed, the inland empire of Southern California and central California, among other places.
+She holds a master’s in biology from California State Northridge.

 Judy Anderson, Bookkeeper, was born and raised in North Dakota.
 She has a certificate in general business.
 She worked in retail and nonprofit accounting for 19 years before joining the Center in 2008.
 She works out of our Tucson office.